kukuu/AGILITY/BuildingSuccessfulSupplierClientRelationship.md

 ##  Provide clients with POCs/RAD templates 	where possible

-It can be a very good idea to construct your own templates for production orders and garment specification
+It can be a very good idea to construct your own templates for production orders and technical specification

 By using your own template you will also become in charge of a formula you are familiar with and thereby identify problems and areas that may need addressing earlier and quicker.